In-House Remote Ballot Marking Systems and Internet Voting Systems

 Back to Voting Equipment Database

-In 2011, the Maryland State Board of Elections (SBE) applied for an EASE grant to improve its existing online ballot delivery program, which had been in use for one year.
+In 2011, the Maryland State Board of Elections applied for an EASE grant to improve its existing online ballot delivery program, which had been in use for one year.
 Prior to 2010, the elections officials had created individual emails and manually attached the appropriate documents for each eligible voter.
 The 2011 grant was requested to create an online ballot marking wizard and the ability to print a QR code on the voter’s ballot that encodes the voter’s selections.
-The SBE requested funding so that each local board of elections could purchase at least one ballot-on-demand printer capable of printing up to 18” ballots, at least one QR code scanner, and the appropriate software to print QR codes and convert them to human readable text.
+The Board requested funding so that each local board of elections could purchase at least one ballot-on-demand printer capable of printing up to 18” ballots, at least one QR code scanner, and the appropriate software to print QR codes and convert them to human readable text.
 The Maryland system is available to all Maryland voters.

-In 2011, North Dakota developed its own in-house remote ballot marking system for its Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters, who had been allowed to fax and email voted ballots.
+In 2011, North Dakota developed its own in-house remote ballot marking system for its Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters, who had been allowed to fax and email back their voted ballots.
 Through action of the Legislative Assembly, North Dakota expanded the voting process for these voters by allowing them to request ballots online, digitally mark their ballots, and electronically submit their ballots through an online portal (internet voting).

 In 2011, the Louisiana Legislature passed Act 624 to implement the Military and Overseas Voter Empowerment (MOVE) Act for Louisiana’s military and overseas voters.
 The law was amended by Act 195 to allow these voters under certain circumstances to return voted ballots via fax.
 In 2013, Louisiana applied for and received an FVAP grant to test an online ballot marking tool for UOCAVA voters.
 Louisiana currently offers its UOCAVA voters a server-side remote ballot marking system, which they may use to access, print, and hand mark their ballots, or which they may use to electronically mark their ballots.
-However a Louisiana voter marks their ballot, they must return it by mail or drop off — or, in some instances, by fax.
+However a Louisiana voter marks their ballot, they must return it by mail or drop off—or, in some instances, electronically.

 The Missouri Secretary of State’s Office offers UOCAVA voters a website on which they can register to vote, request and receive an absentee ballot, and, for military members in a hostile zone, by which they can transmit their voted ballots (internet voting).
-Most voters are required to return their ballots by mail; however, in 2020, the Secretary of State declared that all overseas areas were inaccessible on Election Day during the primary election, and that any eligible voters serving or living overseas may return voted ballots via the portal.
+Most voters are required to return their ballots by mail; however, in 2020, the Secretary of State declared that all overseas areas were inaccessible on Election Day during the primary election, and that any eligible voters serving or living overseas could return voted ballots via the portal.

 In North Dakota, voters are given the option to mark their ballots using the online tool printing and hand marking their ballot.
 Whether returned via mail, email, fax, or through the online portal (internet voting) the ballot is not scannable and must be recreated by two judges.

 In Louisiana, voters may choose to download a PDF ballot from the Secretary of State’s website and mark it by hand or mark their ballots online.
 If a voter uses the server-side remote ballot marking tool, the voter has the chance to review their ballot, which they must then print and mail or drop off with their parish registrar of voters office.
-There are special provisions in Louisiana for UOCAVA voters during a time of declared emergency to return their ballots via email; however, voters must contact their parish registrar of voters to understand their eligibility for this option.
+There are special provisions in Louisiana for UOCAVA voters during a time of declared emergency to return their ballots electronically; however, voters must contact their parish registrar of voters to understand their eligibility for this option.

 Maryland Online Ballot Marking Tool

 In Maryland, voters receive an email from the Maryland State Board of Elections with a link specific to each voter.
 The link directs the voter to Maryland’s Online Ballot Delivery, where the voter enters personally identifiable information, including first and last name, date of birth, and zip code.
 There is also a CAPTCHA on the page that the voter must complete.
 The voter then creates a username and password to access their ballot.
 The system is compatible with most screen readers.
 After the voter completes and reviews their ballot, the voter prints their ballot, they must also print and sign the voter oath.
-All of these documents are included in one envelope — supplied by the voter — and returned to the voter’s elections office.
+All of these documents are included in one envelope—supplied by the voter—and returned to the voter’s elections office.

 A QR code is printed on the voter’s ballot that encodes the voter’s selections.
 Depending on the jurisdiction, the QR code may be used to duplicate the ballot or the ballot may be manually duplicated onto scannable ballot paper by a bipartisan team of election officials.